sphinx-doc/sphinx/Doc-26/library/turtle.rst

 .. sectionauthor:: Moshe Zadka <moshez@zadka.site.co.il>

-The :mod:`turtle` module provides turtle graphics primitives, in both an object- oriented and procedure-oriented ways.
+The :mod:`turtle` module provides turtle graphics primitives, in both an object-oriented and procedure-oriented ways.
 Because it uses :mod:`Tkinter` for the underlying graphics, it needs a version of python installed with Tk support.

 The procedural interface uses a pen and a canvas which are automagically created when any of the functions are called.